hugocaillard/bop/README.md

   - Or maybe it's a bad idea.
   - This is a dynamic experiment, and I strongly discourage any financial decisions to be made on the basis of its design.
   - Contributation and ideas here on GitHub or @ me on [Twitter](https://twitter.com/cohars).

 ---

+## Implementations

+Visit the ["bopi" directory](/bopi) to explore BOP implementations.
+- [0.bft](bopi/0.bft/README.md) is an experiment for a Fungible Token standard.

+---